Five Mistakes to Avoid When Creating Your College List

 A relatively small proportion of college students pay the sticker price to attend college.
-In fact, the National Center for Education Statistics estimates that over 80% of full-time first-time degree-seeking undergrads receives financial aid in the form of grants, scholarships, work-study programs, or loans.
+In fact, the National Center for Education Statistics estimates that over 80% of full-time, first-time, degree-seeking undergrads receive financial aid in the form of grants, scholarships, work-study programs, or loans.
 Financial aid packages and scholarships will vary significantly from school to school, so don’t rule out a school based on its tuition or fees alone.

 At Pomona, 67% of students receive aid, with the average grant aid received amounting to $36,980.
-So, while the sticker price might seem to exclude your budget, the average student receiving aid there pays less than half the total cost.
+So, while the sticker price might seem to be outside of your budget, the average student receiving aid there pays less than half the total cost.

-Don’t take a school off your college list simply because you think you don’t be able to afford it.
+Don’t take a school off your college list simply because you think you won’t be able to afford it.
 It’s good to be realistic, but until you explore the extent of aid and loans available there, keep your options open.
-Most schools have tools available on their websites to assist with net cost estimations.
-If you can’t find one, see this list of net price calculators from U.S. News and World Report.
+Most schools have tools available on their websites to assist with net-cost estimations.
+If you can’t find one, you can take a look at this list of net-price calculators from U.S. News and World Report.